basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 in reconciliation as the descendant relationships cannot be derived accurately.
 However, this problem has not surfaced in production and therefore this issue has not been thoroughly investigated.

->Riak does a certain amount of vector clock pruning to ensure their growth is kept under control.
+>Riak KV does a certain amount of vector clock pruning to ensure their growth is kept under control.

 ### 4.5 Execution of get () and put () operations